This post contains affiliate links. As always, all opinions are my own.

 In the family room…

 I have a microfiber couch.
-Don’t ask me what I was thinking when we bought it.
 I thought that since it is beige, it wouldn’t show the daily wear and tear of my two children, husband, and our furry boy, Teddy.
 Boy, was I wrong.
 They all love to enjoy their snacks while sitting on it, and it can show.
-Since I have found this amazing trick on Julia’s website 551 EastDesign I have been able to keep our couch relatively clean and stain-free.
+Since I have found this amazing trick, I have been able to keep our couch relatively clean and stain-free.
+Check out How to Clean a Microfiber Couch from Tips Bulletin.
 It’s just one simple ingredient: rubbing alcohol.
 Just spray and scrub with a white or beige sponge.
 Then once dry, brush with a bristle brush.
 Amazing.

 What are some of your favorite homemade cleaners?
 Let’s share some ideas!
 I would love to hear your thoughts!